shyu216/shyu-pintree/README.md

 Forked from [pintree](https://github.com/Pintree-io/pintree), add a python script to generate a json file from a firefox bookmark html file.

+The official way to convert html can be found [here](https://pintree.io/json-converter.html)!

 ## Steps

 1. export html file from firefox